rfletcher/cloudsploit-scans/README.md

 ```

 ## Setup
-To begin using the scanner, edit the `index.js` file with your AWS key, secret, and optionally (for temporary credentials), a session token.
-You can also set a file containing credentials.
+AWS credentials are read from the typical places:

+- Instance IAM role, if running on EC2
+- Shared credentials file (~/.aws/credentials)
+- Environmental variables (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN (optional))

+They can also be hard-coded in index.js, but this is *not* recommended.

 To determine the permissions associated with your credentials, see the [permissions section below](#permissions).
 In the list of plugins in the `exports.js` file, comment out any plugins you do not wish to run.
 You can also skip entire regions by modifying the `skipRegions` array.

-You can also set the typical environment variables expected by the aws sdks, namely `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`.

 ### Cross Account Roles
 When using the [hosted scanner](https://cloudsploit.com/scan), you'll need to create a cross-account IAM role.
 Cross-account roles enable you to share access to your account with another AWS account using the same policy model that you're used to.
 The advantage is that cross-account roles are much more secure than key-based access, since an attacker who steals a cross-account role ARN still can't make API calls unless they also infiltrate the authorized AWS account.